BryceDMonaco/RecipeArchive/recipes/marks-berry-scones.md

 ### Batter
 - 2 cups pancake batter (Krusteaz)
-- 1/4-1/3 cup sugar
+- 1/4 cup sugar
 - 4 tbsp melted stick butter
 - 1 tsp vanilla extract
-- 1/2 cup milk (maybe more)
+- 1/2 cup milk
 - Frozen berries (or chocolate chips)

+### Toppings
+- Frozen berries, chocolate chips, or anything else you want!

-### Topping
+### Icing
 - 1 cup confectioners sugar
-- Milk (start with 1 tbsp)
+- 1 tbsp milk

 ## Instructions

 1. Preheat the oven to 400F.
 2. Mix all batter ingredients together in a bowl.
 If adding chocolate chips, add them at this step.
-3. The batter should have a chunky consistency.
+3. The batter should have a lumpy peanut butter consistency.
 4. Divide the batter into 2 balls of squished batter.
 5. Place extra pancake batter on your work surface to prevent sticking.
 6. Flatten each ball of batter into a round shape, like a giant sugar cookie, about 1/2 inch tall (roughly pinky thick).
-7. Press still frozen berries into the top of the flattened dough.
+7. If using berries or other frozen fruit, insert thrm into the top of the flattened dough.
 8. Flip the dough over.
-9. Press more berries into this side.
+9. Press more berries/fruit into this side.
 10. Cut each circle into 8 pie slices.
 11. Place the scones on a greased baking tray.
 12. Bake at 400F for 12 minutes, or sooner if edges are brown or if making a different shape with thin edges.
-13. For the topping, stir together confectioners sugar and milk until you have a thick consistency.
+13. For the icing, stir together confectioners sugar and milk until you have a thick consistency.
-14. Drizzle the topping on top of the cooled scones.
+14. Drizzle the icing on top of the cooled scones.

 ## Notes